Okira-E/goreports/README.md

 See the [Example](#example) section for a sample template.

+## Where to use GoReports?

+Wherever there is a `Print as PDF` button, GoReports can be used to generate the PDF.
+Some examples are:
+- Invoices
+- Payment history
+- Sales reports

 ## Prerequisites

 You need [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html) installed and in your PATH for GoReports to work.